johannesvollmer/regex-nodes/README.md

 - [x] Build Scripts + Build to Github Pages
     - [x] Use optimized builds instead of debug builds for github pages
 - [ ] Use node width and property count when layouting parsed nodes
+- [ ] While in "Add Nodes", press enter to pick the first option
 - [x] Parse regex code in "Add Nodes"
     - [x] Charset `[abc]`
         - [x] Char ranges `[a-bc-d][^a-b]`